-If you would like more information about this subject, or about the 1-2-1’s I offer, just get in touch!
+For more information about the services I offer, including 1-2-1 puppy training and puppy training classes, just get in touch!